wmde/wikibase-release-pipeline/example/README.md

 The example docker compose configuration consists of three files:

-* `docker-compose.yml` wikibase and mysql
+* `docker-compose.yml` Wikibase and Database (MariaDB)
-* `docker-compose.extra.yml` wdqs, wdqs-frontend, elasticsearch and quickstatements
+* `docker-compose.extra.yml` WDQS, WDQS Frontend, Elasticsearch and QuickStatements
-* `docker-compose.nginx-proxy.yml` contains the nginx-proxy service for mapping subdomains to applications and services.
+* `docker-compose.nginx-proxy.yml` Contains the nginx-proxy service for mapping subdomains to applications and services.
 This works as-is for local testing and with careful review, could be used in production.
 This can also be replaced by any other reverse proxy service configured appropriately.

 We recommend you go through `docker-compose.extra.yml` and remove any unwanted services.